 Peach coffee cake is a summery breakfast treat.
 It’s a great way to use up less-than-perfect peaches you might have lingering in your fridge.

-Back in the early days of Food Fanatic I had made an apple coffee cake, and when faced with a few slightly forgotten peaches, the recipe popped back into my brain.
+In the fall I like to make apple coffee cake, and when faced with a few slightly forgotten peaches, the recipe popped back into my brain.